ovh/docs/pages/platform/kubernetes-k8s/installing-agones/guide.en-ie.md

 kubectl delete gameserver
 ```

-To uninstall Agones, as you installed it through Helm, you can use `helm uninstall` command in order to delete the Agones Helm installed chart:
+To uninstall Agones, as you installed it through Helm, you can use the `helm uninstall` command in order to delete the Agones Helm installed chart:

 ```bash
 helm uninstall my-agones -n agones-system